MIT Community Service Fund

 Connecting with Government

-OGCR is available as a resource to members of the MIT community who desire information or assistance in their own interactions with different levels of government.
-This includes inviting government officials to campus events and communicating with governmental representatives.
-Please contact OGCR if you have questions or would like assistance with government matters.
+OGCR is available as a resource to members of the MIT community who desire information or assistance in their own interactions the City of Cambridge or the Commonwealth of Massachusetts.

 The MIT Washington Office is your connection to the Federal government.
 The Washington office offers opportunities for internships, updates on science and technology policy, and opportunities to connect with other students to learn how to engage policy makers around STEM-related subjects.

 The Massachusetts Secretary of the Commonwealth maintains a database of representatives for Massachusetts residents and will provide you the names and contact information for your elected officials.
 Contact OGCR for more information about connecting to the Commonwealth regarding public policy matters.

 MIT partners closely with the City of Cambridge on a wide range of topics including land use, development, sustainability, urban planning, nonprofit support, traffic, transportation, and other topics specific to the local innovation economy.
 If you're interested in learning more about one of our many collaborations, please be in touch.

 The Institute encourages all students, faculty, staff, and employees to exercise their rights and duties as citizens to participate as individuals in the electoral process.
 Federal and state laws, however, clearly distinguish between the political activities of individuals and those of tax-exempt institutions such as MIT.
 As a result, please review the MIT's Policies and Procedures regarding political action on campus.